Velocidex/velociraptor-docs/content/vql_reference/server/create_hunt_download/_index.md

 format|Format to export (csv,json) defaults to both.|string
 base|Base filename to write to.|string
-password|An optional password to encrypt the collection zip.|string
+password|An optional password to encrypt the collection zip.|string expand_sparse|If set we expand sparse files in the archive.|bool

 ### Description